Calibration of syndrome measurements in a single experiment: Introduction

+While we use readout error mitigation for reference data in our experiment, we emphasize that the goal of our proposed method is not to remove the noise from the measured data but on the contrary to take the noise introduced by the measurement into account.
+Furthermore, as will become clear below, the computational complexity of our proposed correction only scales (linearly) with the size $2^m$ of the stabilizer of the error correction code.
+In particular it does not scale with the number of physical or logical qubits in the quantum computer.
+Thus, our method is also interesting beyond the noisy intermediate-scale quantum (NISQ) era.

+In the context of quantum error correction currently the most common approach to deal with noisy syndrome measurements is to include additional redundancies.
+This can be done by introducing redundant stabilizer measurements to encode the syndrome using a classical error correction code.
+One can then correct errors on the syndrome.
+The concatenation of one code for the data and one for the syndrome is called a data-syndrome code~\cite{Ashikhmin2019}.
+It is also common to repeat the syndrome measurement an appropriate number of times and analyze which detected errors may be artifacts of a faulty readout~\cite{Dennis2002}.
+Both of these strategies have a higher resource overhead than our proposed method and do not consider calibration data to estimate the effect of propagating errors.
+However, a combination of our method with these state-of-the-art approaches is possible.

 This paper is organized as follows.
 We introduce our calibration method for syndrome measurements in Section~\ref{sec:calibration}.
-We then apply it to estimate the noise including the measurement in Section~\ref{sec:noiseestimation} and to inform a correction operation in Section~\ref{sec:depolarizing_noise}.
+We then demonstrate how to apply it to estimate the noise including that introduced by measurement in Section~\ref{sec:noiseestimation} and to inform a correction operation in Section~\ref{sec:depolarizing_noise}.
 The Section~\ref{sec:experiment} contains a summary of results of running our method on IBM quantum computing hardware.
-Finally we conclude in Section~\ref{sec:conclusion}.
+We conclude in Section~\ref{sec:conclusion}.